vygr/ChrysaLisp/README.md

 done.
 Some of the Lisp primitives are constructed via a boot script that each instance of a Lisp class runs on construction, see *class/lisp/boot.lisp* for details.
-The compilation and make environment, along with all the compile and make commands are created via the Lisp command line tool in *cmd/lisp.lisp*, again this auto runs for each instance of the `lisp` command run from the terminal.
-You can extend this with any number of additional files, just place them after the lisp command and they will execute after the *cmd/lisp.lisp* file and before processing of stdin.
+The compilation and make environment, along with all the compile and make commands are created via the Lisp command line tool in *cmd/asm.lisp*, again this auto runs for each instance of the `lisp.lisp` command run from the terminal.
+You can extend this with any number of additional files, just place them after the lisp command and they will execute after the *cmd/asm.lisp* file and before processing of stdin.

 Don't get the idea that due to being coded in interpreted Lisp the assembler and compiler will be slow.
 A full cleaned system build from source, including